Gut support for Histamine Intolerance and MCAS

 Tributyrin-X™

-The Tributyrin-X™ butyrate (SCFA) supplement is the latest technology out there.
+The TributyrinX™ butyrate (SCFA) supplement is the latest technology.
 It’s easy to absorb and easy to take.
 Keep in mind that you don’t want to open this capsule, though!

 Butyrate naturally tastes and smells very strong.
-So, it’s not one you can start with just a drop.
-You have to start with a whole capsule.
+So, it’s not one you usually want to start with just a drop.
+If you really need to open it, we suggest adding it to something like applesauce to mask the smell and flavor.

 This supplement is: